m-alcu/sdl2rect/README.md

 # sdl2rect

-Test of SDL2 to ckeck performance.
+Test of SDL2 to ckeck performance of solid flat shading.

 Build:

-To compile and test download SDL2 SDK for minGW in C:\tools

-Performance on core i5 7th Gen: 100.000 squares in 14 seconds
+To compile:

+- Download SDL2
+- Install g++

+See tasks.json for more details.
+It's ready for vscode.